Celia M. Hunter: Military service as a pilot

 Hunter trained as a pilot and eventually served as a pilot during World War II, becoming a member of the Women Airforce Service Pilots, also known as the WASPs, and graduating with class 43-W5.
 Hunter flew planes from the factories to training centers and ports of embarkation throughout the USA.
 She successfully completed each upgrading until she was qualified to fly the most sophisticated fighter planes in the US military.

 The US Ferrying Division ruled that women should not be allowed to ferry military fighter planes any farther north than Great Falls, Montana.
 "We ferried them from factories clear across the US, but 'sorry, gals, turn them over to the men here' and they got to fly them on the Northwest Staging Route through Edmonton, Fort Nelson, Watson Lake, and Whitehorse to Fairbanks," Hunter told students at Linfield College during a 1997 speech.

-Two years later, Hunter and her good friend and fellow WASP, Ginny Hill Wood, decided that they would get to Fairbanks on their own, just to see what their male colleagues had been talking about.
+Two years later, Hunter and fellow WASP Ginny Hill Wood traveled to Fairbanks.
 They made a deal with an Alaskan pilot, who was in Seattle, to fly two of his planes to Fairbanks.
-It took 27 days to fly from Seattle to Fairbanks, even though the total flying time added up to only 30 hours.
-Wood's plane had unairworthy fabric and no heat.
-The two women nicknamed it "Li'l Igloo."
+The trip from Seattle to Fairbanks took 27 days.
 Before leaving for Fairbanks, Hunter and Wood spent a semester at school in Sweden, then spent 10 months bicycling throughout Europe, which was still suffering the devastation inflicted by the war.
 To get back to the United States, they hitchhiked across the Atlantic Ocean on a tanker.

 “We bought a jeep station wagon and drove cross-country to Seattle, but found the U.S. too affluent for our tastes [so we] headed back to Alaska,” exclaimed Woods on her journey back to Alaska.

 The two women arrived in Fairbanks on January 1, 1947, in the midst of a thick snowstorm.
 The temperature was almost -50 °F and the only scheduled airline could not fly in those temperatures.
 Finding themselves stranded, Hunter and Wood secured jobs in a start-up travel agency.
 Hunter served as a flight attendant on the first-ever tourist trips to Kotzebue and Nome and planned the first sightseeing tours of Fairbanks.
-In autumn 1947, Hunter enrolled in the University of Stockholm in a special course designed for American GI students.
+In autumn 1947, Hunter enrolled in the Stockholm University in a special course designed for American GI students.
 After a semester in Sweden, Hunter and Wood spent ten months bicycling through war-torn Europe and eventually hitchhiked on tankers back to the United States, where they returned to Alaska.